libcangjie documentation - The CangjieChar structure

 The CangjieChar structure

 This is the basic currency unit in libcangjie.
-CangjieChar
+CangjieChar’s are what the

 functions return when you want to find what character corresponds to a certain